-Quantum image processing is attracting more and more attention in recent years, from quantum image representation [1-3], quantum image operation [4-7] to quantum image encryption [8-10].
-Image scrambling [11, 12] is a basic work of image encryption or information hiding [13].
+Quantum image processing is attracting more and more attention in recent years, from quantum image representation [1-3], quantum image operation [4-7] to quantum image encryption [8-10].Image scrambling [11,12] is a basic work of image encryption or information hiding [13].
 The image after scrambling removes the correlation of image pixels space, which can make the watermark lose the original information, and then, the watermark information is tucked into the carrier.
 Thus, even if an attacker extracted carriers from the image, he is almost unable to obtain the original image information in any case.
 Therefore, scrambling processing for the watermark or information hiding is fairly indispensable in a large sense.
-The scrambling algorithm mainly includes twocategories.
-Image bit-plane refers to a series of two-value image planes.
+The scrambling algorithm mainly includes twocategories.Image bit-plane refers to a series of two-value image planes.
 To begin with, the pixel Values in the image are represented by its corresponding binary values, and then, every single bit of all the pixels will form a two-value image, it is called bitplane.
-To be specific, if the image gray value range is [0,
+To bespecfic, if the image gray value range is [0, 255].

-Two-input XOR (exclusive OR) also known as exclusive disjunction is a logical function which gives a highOutput only if any one of the two inputs but not both are high.
+Two-input XOR (exclusive OR) also known as exclusive disjunction is a logical function which gives a high

+Output only if any one of the two inputs but not both are high.
 The circuit diagram and the layout of XOR gate is shown in Fig 5(a) and Fig 5(b).
 The third input line of majority gate 1 is made high and that of majority gate 2 is made low.
 The output of majority gate 2 is fed into an inverter.
 Finally, the output from the majority gate 1 and that of the inverter is fed into majority gate 3 whose third input line is made 0.
 The output of majority gate 3 is the XOR function.
-Impulse noise in an image is present due to bit errors in transmission or introduced during the signal acquisition stage.
-This noise is caused by malfunctioning pixels in camera sensors, faulty memory locations in hardware, transmission in noisy channel and external disturbance such as atmospheric disturbance [17].